-The non-correlation of prime numbers and congruence
+8. The non-correlation of prime numbers and congruence

-Dirichlet's Theorem tells us that if we pick primes at random we'll get primes of residue of +1 (rather than -1) mod 4 fifty percent of the time.
+Equation 6.1 says that if you pick prime at random it has a residue of +1 (rather than -1) mod 4 fifty percent of the time.
 Therefore the other way too, of course: it has a residue of -1 (rather than +1) mod 4 fifty percent of the time.